rizdaprasetya/mt-alt-doc/en/snap/platform/shopify-payment-app-preview.md

 ## Shopify

-?> As [announced by Shopify](https://shopify.dev/apps/payments/hosted-payment-sdk), Shopify planned to deprecate the previous payment integration platform (Hosted Payment SDK) by June 30, 2022.
+?> As [announced by Shopify](https://shopify.dev/apps/payments/hosted-payment-sdk), Shopify planned to deprecate the previous payment integration platform (Hosted Payment SDK) by July 31, 2022.
 Shopify has urged Midtrans (and other payment gateways) to migrate to their new [Payment Platform integration](https://shopify.dev/beta/payments-apps/).
 In compliance with it, Midtrans has migrated to the new platform, as a result of the new platform, __you__ as a __Midtrans’ merchants will need to migrate by installing Midtrans as Shopify Payment App__.<br><br>
-__If by June 30, 2022 you have not done so__, Midtrans payment integration (installed using the previous platform) __may no longer work for your Shopify store__.<br><br>
+__If by July 31, 2022 you have not done so__, Midtrans payment integration (installed using the previous platform) __may no longer work for your Shopify store__.<br><br>
 Due to the changes introduced by Shopify’s new payment platform, there are some changes (compared to previous integration version) and limitations that should be expected.
 Visit [Known Limitations](#known-limitations) under Advanced section to see the details.

 Please complete the steps given below: